 Since its inception, Shiseido has realized the importance of offering a highly differentiated experience to customers, to excite them constantly through innovative and high quality products and to segment its customers to offer them a brand experience targeted to each of these segments.
 These guiding principles has allowed the brand to enjoy tremendous success globally.

-Nonetheless, as the global landscape becomes more competitive with new cosmetic and skincare brands penetrating the marketplace, it becomes imperative for Shiseido to strike a balance between maintaining its differentiating strategy and anticipating the needs of the changing marketplace.
+Nonetheless, as the global landscape becomes more competitive with new cosmetic and skincare brands penetrating the marketplace, it becomes imperative for Shiseido to strike a balance between maintaining its differentiation strategy and anticipating the needs of the changing marketplace.
 It will be interesting to see the development of Shiseido and its brands in the next decade.